Kulbartsch/bars/README.md

 Each input line is split up into an _value_ and _label_ part.
 By default, the output is _label_, _value_ and _bars_:

-    $  du -b * | ../bars
+    $  du -b * | ../bars --ascii
     bill.txt         60 ###############
     performance.txt 237 ############################################################
     temperatur.txt  115 #############################

-There are parameters to accept units in the values, use a comma instead of a dot as a decimal sepeaator and more.
+There are parameters to accept units in the values, use a comma instead of a dot as a decimal separator and more.

 **See here for [more examples](examples/example.md).**